 Steps to Create a DIY Concrete Fireplace

-2) Demolish the stone facade.
-We used a demolition hammer to do this and I would HIGHLY recommend it.
+If you are lucky enough to have a brick fireplace, you can skip this step!
+But if you do have a stone facade to demo, I would highly recommend renting a demolition hammer.
 Joe started with just a chisel and hammer and that got old fast.
 Do yourself a favor and use a demolition hammer from the start.
 You should be left with brick underneath your facade.
 It looked better to us already after getting the stone off!
-By the way, let me give a huge shout out to my awesome step-dad, Roger, for helping us out with the demolition!
+By the way, let me give a huge shout-out to my awesome step-dad, Roger, for helping us out with the demolition!
 You can see him helping out Joe below.

 See how the seams disappear after a couple more coats?

 We did sand some between each coat, but honestly, I wish we hadn't.
-It made a huge mess and in the end, I don't think it was necessary because LOVE the interesting look of hand troweled concrete, so I did not want to sand out all of the trowel marks.
+It made a huge mess and in the end, I don't think it was necessary because I LOVE the interesting look of hand-troweled concrete, so I did not want to sand out all of the trowel marks.
 If you have any high spots, you may want to sand those down, but otherwise, I would allow each coat to dry, then apply another coat until you are happy with the finish.
 We applied either 4 or 5 coats.
 I lost count.
 After the final coat, we loved the look of it so much and it was so smooth to the touch without sanding, that again, we did not sand.
-We also elected not to apply a sealer, since I don't think there is any significant danger of spelling red wine on our fireplace.
-But if you want to add a bit of sheen to the finish, you can read about the sealer that I recommend in this post.
+We also elected not to apply a sealer, since I don't think there is any significant danger of spilling red wine on our fireplace.
+But if you want to add a bit of sheen to the finish, you can use the same sealer I used on our DIY concrete vanity.

 That's it!
-For less than $100, we totally transformed our fireplace and created a DIY concrete fireplace.
+For less than $100, we totally transformed our fireplace and created a DIY concrete fireplace that is a beautiful focal point in our family room.
 And to think some of the pros we consulted couldn't even figure this one out.
 HA!
-We love, love, love the clean, simple lines of our fireplace now.
-And we are both lovers of all things concrete (countertops, floors, etc.) so we were thrilled to be able to use one of our favorite finishes on our fireplace.
+We love, love, love the clean, simple lines of our current fireplace.
+The concrete work is beautiful and it is exactly how I imagined it!

-One of my favorite views to compare is the view from our twin girls' playroom into our family room BEFORE:
+One of my favorite views to compare is the view from my home office/craft room into our family room.
+I can hardly believe the before and after!

 What do you think of our DIY concrete fireplace?
-Even if it's not your personal style, can you believe that we managed this dramatic transformation for less than $100?!
+Can you believe that we managed this dramatic transformation for less than $100?!